mjtognetti/focus_flutter/README.md

 ### Running the app
 From the repo root, `webdev serve --auto restart`.
 This will build the project and serve it on localhost.
 You can see the port in the output of the command.
 This will also watch files for changes and hot-reload.

+### VS Code
+Instructions for installing the VS Code plugin can be found here: https://github.com/flutter/flutter_web#visual-studio-code

+I recommend setting the `editor.formatOnSave: true` setting if you haven't already.